Can I Withdraw Cash at an ATM Using My Crypto Card?

 How Does an ATM Withdrawal With a Crypto Card Actually Work?

-- It then calculates how much crypto must be sold to cover:
+The system calculates how much crypto needs to be converted to cover:

 - issuer fees